tolitius/mount/doc/uberjar.md

                    :stop (.stop nyse-app))  ;; it's a "org.eclipse.jetty.server.Server" at this point
 ```

-In order not to block, and being reloadable, the Jetty server is started in `:join? false` mode which starts the server,
+In order not to block, and being reloadable, the Jetty server is started in the "`:join? false`" mode which starts the server,
 and just returns a reference to it, so it can be easily stopped by `(.stop server)`

 ### "Uberjar is the :main"